Glossary Of Life Insurance Terms

 Acceptance – this is the approval of the application.
 Depending upon the company and/or type of insurance, it may be instant or can take as long as two weeks for approval or denial of the application.

 Convertible Term Life Insurance – this type of policy is a term life insurance policy that can later be converted to a different type of coverage.
-For example, someone in his or her 20s that cannot yet afford a whole life insurance policy may start with this policy and then convert it over to a whole life insurance policy as his or her finances improve.
+For example, someone in his or her 20s who cannot yet afford a whole life insurance policy may start with this policy and then convert it over to a whole life insurance policy as his or her finances improve.

 Critical Illness Cover – this cover will pay off if the policyholder becomes disabled or is diagnosed with some type of terminal illness during the term of the policy.
-It is one of the more popular types of cover in that the policyholder does not need to be deceased in order to receive a payout.
+It is one of the more popular types of cover in that the policyholder does not need to be deceased to receive a payout.
 Some conditions that would qualify for payout would be terminal cancer, organ transplant, heart attack, and organ failure.

 Decreasing Term Life Insurance – this is also referred to as Mortgage Payment Protection Insurance (MPPI).
 For this type of policy, the benefit at the beginning of the policy is actually larger than the benefit at the end of the policy.
 The payout is meant to coincide with the principal owed on the home.